There are many effective styles of management, but managers who embrace key servant leadership principles will find the most success.

 A manager who embraces servant leadership principles is a person who seeks to elevate those in their charge, producing results by supporting the development of the people they lead.
-If you want to be a great leader, commit to serving your employees: develop their skills and nurture their career growth.
+If you want to be a great leader, commit to serving your employees: identify their strengths and weaknesses, develop their skills and nurture their career growth.

 If your team is consistently learning and growing, it will get noticed — by your peers and by your superiors, as well as your own team.
 Fostering a culture on your team of continuous improvement will drive results beyond just the company’s balance sheet.
 It will also pay off in employee engagement and job satisfaction, retention, and even hiring.

 You might fear that investing in the growth of your employees is just asking for them to leave for a more challenging job.
-But while this is a realistic fear, it rarely plays out like that.
+But while this is a realistic fear, a leader’s commitment to the growth of people professionally rarely plays out like that.

 When you develop engaged employees, you’ll find they are more present and productive — and engaged employees will certainly desire to advance in their careers, whether in your company or a different one.
 But if you want loyal employees who will go far above and beyond for you in their role, you must offer something in return.
 That “something” is assistance in getting where they want to go, realizing their career dreams.
 Even if the place your employees want to go is not necessarily what you would choose, make your goal to be the kind of leader who wants only the best for those who willingly follow.